 This assessment not only validates one’s academic capabilities but also opens doors to numerous educational and career opportunities.

-GED candidates in Washington must meet the following requirements:
+Candidates looking to take the GED in Washington State must meet the following GED Washington State requirements:

-• Washington does not require applicants to complete a GED prep course or pass a practice test before taking the actual test, except for online testing.
+- Washington does not require applicants to complete a GED prep course or pass a practice test before taking the actual test, except for online testing, which requires passing the GED Ready test.

-Additional requirements for 16, 17, and 18 year Olds in Washington
+Washington State GED Age Requirements for 16, 17, and 18 year Olds

 In Washington state, additional requirements apply to 16, 17, and 18-year-olds seeking to take the GED test: